sahiliamsso/docs/source/admin-guide/saml.md

 called a Trust Relationship (TR).
 The following sections cover how to create a TR in the Gluu Server.

 !!!
 Note
-    For any SAML transaction, a trust relationship must be created in the IDP.
+    For any outbound SAML transaction, a trust relationship must be created in the IDP.

 ### Trust Relationship Requirements
 Each Trust Relationship requires the infomation listed below.